 Given the facts of biology, women are justified in the use of hazardous force in circumstances men would not be.
 Persons with physical disabilities or significantly older than their attacker or who are attacked by a group may also make this argument.

 The best disparity of force case is one where multiple factors are in play.
 Sixty-five-year-old Michael Monahan shot and killed 49-year-old Raymond Mohlman and Mathew Vitum when the two younger men attacked him in a dispute over the sale of a boat.
 Prosecutors initially sought the death penalty because the two men had been unarmed.
 A Palm Beach County judge disagreed.
 In a ruling invoking Florida’s “Stand Your Ground” law the judge pointed out that Mohlman had been a professional wrestler.
 Both men were younger and stronger.
 They outnumbered him.
 Mr. Mohlman’s blood alcohol level was .23, almost three times the legal limit.
 Mr. Vitum had a blood-alcohol level of .11 combined with cocaine, oxycodone, and marijuana.

 The net effect was a pair of assailants with decreased inhibitions for extremes of assault; would not feel the bones in their fists break and would continue when the sober man would retire.
 The assault took place on a boat where slips have often led to cracked skulls and drowned sailors.15 The charges were dismissed.

 The armed citizen may be forced to use deadly force against an unarmed attacker simply to prevent him from capturing the citizen’s weapon.
-Police are constantly warned that there is at least one gun in any confrontation, the policeman’s.
+Police are constantly warned that there is at least one gun in any confrontation — the officer’s.
 Police are warned to defend their weapons, the implication being that deadly force is a last, but definite, resort.16

 Predators seek weak targets.
 We may thank Colonel Colt for making us equal.